-As the water in the solar collector gains the solar energy from the absorber, the increase in temperature causes the water to rise through the collector and the solar hot pipe into the solar storage tank.
-As the heated water enters the storage tank, cooler water from the bottom of the solar storage tank flows down the solar cold pipe into the solar collectors to be heated by the solar energy.
+As the closed circuit fluid in the solar collector gains the solar energy from the absorber, the increase in temperature causes the fluid to rise through the fluid ways in the collector into the solar hot pipe and up into the heat exchanger jacket around the inner cylinder, where it transfers its heat into the water in the solar storage tank.

+As the heated fluid enters the heat exchanger, the cooler fluid from the bottom of the heat exchanger flows down the solar cold pipe into the solar collectors to be heated by the solar energy.
 This process continues while solar energy is available and the water in the solar storage tank requires heating.